 This is our favorite approach to summer because it’s often the best way for students to blaze their own trail, and, ultimately, to stand out as leaders rather than followers.

 Not sure how to get started?
-We've got a program designed to help students develop impactful projects: check out our H&C Accelerator.
+We've got a program designed to help students develop impactful projects: check out our H&C Incubator.